jsegaert/iocage-plugin-mineos/README.md

-# iocage-plugin-mineos
+# MineOS - Minecraft server management
-This plugin provides a convenient way to install MineOS in a FreeBSD jail using the [iocage](https://github.com/iocage/iocage) jail manager.
+This plugin provides a convenient way to install the node.js implementation of MineOS in a FreeBSD jail using the [iocage](https://github.com/iocage/iocage) jail manager.

 MineOS is a web front-end to set up and manage Minecraft servers with a few mouse clicks.
 For more info on the project, see [https://github.com/hexparrot/mineos-node](https://github.com/hexparrot/mineos-node)